ginnocen/StudyTnP/README.md

                 cd Code
                 root
                 .L fitJPsi.C+
-                fitJPsi(true) for running on data, fitJPsi(false) for running on MC
+                fitJPsi(true) for running on data
+                fitJPsi(false) for running on MC

 The input file name are UP TO DATE!
 VERY IMPORTANT: YOU HAVE TO DEFINE WHERE TO PUT YOUR OUTPUT IN line 18 and 19.

 **Step 2) Display/FitTnP_sample.C**